hollowdll/hakjdb/docs/kvdb-cli.md

 $ kvdb-cli delete message -d db0
 true
 ```
-This would delete key "message" in database db0.
+This deletes key "message" in database db0.
 If the key exists and was deleted, this returns true.

 If the key does not exist, this returns false:
 ```bash